 If a park contains a 3G pitch, its gates may remain open while the pitches are booked for play.
 Users must leave the park promptly after play finishes on the 3G pitches as the park gates will be locked within 15 minutes.

 Find out what events we have planned in our parks

 Enter the park at Woodvale Road or Ballygomartin Road.
 If you are travelling by bus, take Metro no.11A-D from Belfast city centre.

-Woodvale Park is a typical Victorian park, with a bandstand and landscaped flower and shrub beds.
-The park has been enhanced with improved paths and landscape areas as well as new lighting in some areas of the park.
+Woodvale Park is a Victorian park, with a bandstand and landscaped flower and shrub beds.
+The park has been enhanced with improved paths and landscape areas and new lighting in some areas.

 028 9031 9629 or 07717 205341 (Monday to Friday, 9am to 4.30pm only) Email